Implementing Workflows

 7 | We collect all steps to form a workflow definition. |

 In the following example all WalletEntity interactions are not idempotent.
 It means that if the workflow step retries, it will make the deposit or withdraw again.
 In a real-world scenario, you should consider making all interactions idempotent with a proper deduplication mechanism.
+A very basic example of handling retries for workflows can be found in this sample.

 |